top of page

 RK: Equipment is a tool that helps you get there.
 While this sounds incidental, the right equipment is of great importance for me.
 The more natural it feels in your hands, the more you can focus on what’s in your mind and in front of your lens.
 My tip for starters is to spend more budget on photo books, prints, exhibitions and workshops than on the camera.
 If you engage deeply in photography and develop your own vision and train your photographic muscle, you will find the right equipment eventually.
 The tools will help you realize your vision, they will not create your vision.

-TPL: What characteristics do you think you need to become a good photographer?
+TPL: What characteristics do you think you need to become a better photographer?
 What’s your tips or advice for someone in your genre?

 RK: Curiosity, if I have to name one.